SalmonellaIIB/single-cell-tutorials/README.md

 * [kallisto | bustools](https://www.kallistobus.tools/) a workflow for pre-processing single-cell RNA-seq data.

-* [pySCENIC](https://pyscenic.readthedocs.io/en/latest/tutorial.html) a workflow for pre-processing single-cell RNA-seq data.
+* [pySCENIC](https://pyscenic.readthedocs.io/en/latest/tutorial.html) a number of tutorials available to demonstrate how to use pySCENIC.

 ## R tutorials